| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 further arguments. |

-Soil properties are predicted for new locations from the final
+Soil properties are predicted for new locations from the final geoGAM fit by , see function predict.geoGAM.

-To model the predictive distributions for continuous responses bootstrap.geoGAM
+To model the predictive distributions for continuous responses bootstrap.geoGAM uses a

 non-parametric, model-based bootstrapping approach (Davison and Hinkley 1997, pp. 262, 285) as follows:

-New values of the response are simulated according to , where
+New values of the response are simulated according to , where are the fitted values of the final model

-are errors randomly sampled with replacement from the centred, homoscedastic residuals of the final model Wood 2006, p.
+and are errors randomly sampled with replacement from the centred, homoscedastic residuals of the final model Wood 2006, p.
 129).

-is fitted to .
+geoGAM is fitted to .

 Prediction errors are computed according to ,

-are predicted values at new locations
+where are predicted values at new locations of the

-are again randomly sampled from the centred, homoscedastic residuals of the final model (see step A).
+model built with the simulated response in step B above, and the errors are again randomly sampled from the centred, homoscedastic residuals of the final model (see step A).

 Prediction intervals are computed according to

-, pooled over all 1000 bootstrap repetitions.
+where and are the - and -quantiles of , pooled over all 1000 bootstrap repetitions.

 Predictive distributions for binary and ordinal responses are

-directly obtained from a final geoGAM
+directly obtained from a final geoGAM fit by predicting probabilities

 of occurrence